vannguyengd/gooddata-ui/website/versioned_docs/version-5.0.0/02_start__no_boilerplate.md

 This tutorial will guide you through the process of creating your first analytical application using GoodData.UI with the Facebook’s `create-react-app` tool.

-After you complete this tutorial, you will be able to display various measures and charts from your GoodData project within the context of your React application.
+After you complete this tutorial, you will be able to display various measures and charts from your GoodData workspace within the context of your React application.

 **NOTE:** Before you start this tutorial, make sure that you have a GoodData account (see [About GoodData.UI](01_intro__about_gooddataui.md#supported-technologies)).